dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 expect them.
 For example, just because your macro works fine with one data set

-doesn’t mean you can assume it works equally as well with all data sets.
+doesn't mean you can assume it works equally as well with all data sets.

 The best debugging approach is to start with thorough testing, under a variety of

 real-life conditions.
 And because any workbook changes made by your VBA code

-can’t be undone, it’s always a good idea to use a backup copy of the workbook that
+can't be undone, it's always a good idea to use a backup copy of the workbook that

 you use for testing.